 - You can't breathe well through your nose even after the swelling subsides

 When you make an appointment, you may start by seeing your primary care provider.
 He or she may refer you to a specialist in disorders of the ear, nose and throat.

 Here's some information to help you get ready for your appointment, and to know what to expect.

 What you can do

-- Write down any symptoms you're experiencing, and let your doctor know what you were doing at the time of the injury.
+- Write down any symptoms you're experiencing and what you were doing at the time of the injury.

 - Bring a photo of yourself before the injury for comparison, if possible.

-Preparing a list of questions can help you make the most of your time with your doctor.
-For a broken nose, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your health care provider.
+For a broken nose, here are some basic questions to ask: